Lyfen/lyfen-api/README.md

 # Lyfen

 Data API for Lyfen: The app to extend your life-hyphen.
-Written in Node.
+Written in Node and Express.